VishalKumar000/hyprland_arch/README.md

-# Custom arch os building with github workflow using archiso tool
+# Custom arch os building with github workflow using archiso tool.